 Freeze according to your ice cream machine's directions.

 Stir in the chocolate chips and serve!
-(Or freeze until you're ready.)
+(Or mix in the chips and freeze until you're ready.)

 For a smoother consistency, you can strain the puréed lychee -- using a spoon to push it through through strainer.
 However, I love having the tiny bits of fruit, especially where the pits were attached, as I think it adds a subtle nutty flavor.